Are you wondering how long it’s safe to keep food hot in a thermos? Don’t worry, you’re not alone.

 Today, we are talking hot foods.
 Hot foods you want to pack for lunch in a thermos.

-After a lot of testing in the kitchen and purchasing different thermos containers I believe I have a pretty good guide for you to follow.
+After a lot of testing in the kitchen and purchasing different thermos containers, I believe I have a pretty good guide for you to follow.

 How long is it safe to eat?
 It depends on the container and how you heat up the food.

-- Bacteria grows quicker between 40-140degrees F. Perishable foods should not stay at that temperature range longer than 3 hours.
+- Bacteria grows quicker between 40 and 140F.
+Perishable foods should not stay at that temperature range longer than 3 hours.